About Lauren Bruce

-Then, in 2011 I co-founded Think Lafayette with an old friend.
-Think Lafayette was another sprawling site written in the style of print alt-weeklies, about life in the Greater Lafayette, Indiana, and Purdue University area.
-Think Lafayette’s goal was to cheer-lead local civic and social gains, specifically centered around the “From Good to Great” plan commissioned by the county Chamber of Commerce.
-We compiled a group of young adults and professionals with varied civic and social interests, and enough guts to challenge a civic model that prioritized geniality over innovation.
-Together, we dreamed about the potential of West Central Indiana.
-There was actually a lot to explore, including a growing food scene, the stubborn persistence of a poorly supported arts scene, and very colorful local history.
-To read more from my time with TL [RIP 2011 – 2016], I archived most of my writing from Think Lafayette under its own category.
+In 2011, I co-founded Think Lafayette with an old friend.
+Think Lafayette was another sprawling site written in the style of classic alt-weeklies, about life in Greater Lafayette, Indiana, and around Purdue University.
+Think Lafayette’s goal was to help facilitate civic and social goals identified in the 2011 “From Good to Great” plan commissioned by the area’s Chamber of Commerce.
+Our writers were a group of young adults and professionals with varied civic and social interests, and enough guts to challenge a civic model that prioritized geniality over innovation.
+Together, we dreamed about the potential of West Central Indiana, and highlighted what made this community interesting, weird, innovative, and particular.
+To preserve my time with TL [2011 – 2016], I archived much of my writing from Think Lafayette under its own category.
 Some of the images and links degraded in the file transfer and as the internet ages, but please trust it was great work achieved with great people.
 I’m very fond of that project.

 Today, I live in Madison, WI, in the shadow of another great public university.
-My day job and my family take up most of my former writing time.
-I spend my days biking, cooking, eating, and tweeting.
-I also knit, embroider, and crochet while watching a lot of documentaries (IG: @sharonn33dles).
-I could probably write an entire book on the Real Housewives franchise.
+My day job and my family take up much of my free time, which I spend biking, cooking, eating, and tweeting.
+I also knit, embroider, quilt and crochet while watching a lot of documentaries, and journal that work on Instagram as @SharonN33dles.

 - Some examples of my favorite work.